jokervTv/T-N_Wave-Activity-Flux/README.md

 # T-N Wave-Activity Flux

-Python scripts for caculating the `T-N Wave-Activity Flux` derived by `Takaya and Nakamura (JAS,2001)`.
+Caculating the `T-N Wave-Activity Flux` derived by `Takaya and Nakamura (JAS,2001)`.

+All computations are based on `numpy` arrays, which are very efficient.
+Partial differential terms in the formula are calculated by `numpy.gradient` in the central difference method.

 ## Introduction